utPLSQL/utPLSQL/docs/userguide/coverage.md

   );
 end;
 ```

 Executes all tests in schema `usr` and reports coverage for that execution on procedure `award_bonus` and function `betwnstr`.
 The coverage report is mapped-back to file-system object names with paths.

 **Reporting using regex file mapping rule**
 If file names and paths in your project follow a well established naming conventions,
-then you can you can use the predefined rule for mapping file names to object names or you can define your own rule and pass it to the coverage reporter at runtime.
+then you can use the predefined rule for mapping file names to object names or you can define your own rule and pass it to the coverage reporter at runtime.

 Example of running with predefined regex mapping rule.
 ```sql